-5.1 Sequence leading to death, underlying cause and contributory causes
+4.1 Sequence leading to death, underlying cause and contributory causes

 The MCCD is set out in two parts, in accordance with World Health Organisation (WHO) recommendations in the International Statistical Classification of Diseases and Related Health Problems (ICD).
 You are asked to start with the immediate, direct cause of death on line Ia, then to go back through the sequence of events or conditions that led to death on subsequent lines, until you reach the one that started the fatal sequence.
 If the certificate has been completed properly, the condition on the lowest completed line of part I will have caused all of the conditions on the lines above it.
 This initiating condition, on the lowest line of part I will usually be selected as the underlying cause of death, following the ICD coding rules.
-WHO defines the underlying cause of death, or b) the circumstances of the accident or violence which produced the fatal injury".
+WHO defines the underlying cause of death as "a) the disease or injury which initiated the train of morbid events leading directly to death, or b) the circumstances of the accident or violence which produced the fatal injury".
 From a public health point of view, preventing this first disease or injury will result in the greatest health gain.
 Most routine mortality statistics are based on the underlying cause.
 Underlying cause statistics are widely used to determine priorities for health service and public health programmes and for resource allocation.
 Remember that the underlying cause may be a longstanding, chronic disease or disorder that predisposed the patient to later fatal complications.

 You should also enter any other diseases, injuries, conditions, or events that contributed to the death, but were not part of the direct sequence, in part two of the certificate.
+The conditions mentioned in part two must be known or suspected to have contributed to the death, not merely be other conditions which were present at the time.